An Interview with Julius Caesar

 £3.00 Add to basket

-As well as English and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning and self-assessment.
-This lesson also offers pupils the opportunity to master thinking skills.
+As well as English (writing a recount) and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning, peer assessment and independent learning.
+This lesson also offers pupils the opportunity to master metacognition.

 VIEW